 Muirhall Energy strongly believes that community involvement should be an integral part of any wind farm development process and so our work with communities is at the core of every project we undertake.

 Through engagement at the earliest stages of any development, we aim to create open, positive and mutually beneficial relationships with residents, businesses and organisations which are then strengthened and maintained throughout the lifespan of the project.

-At all Muirhall windfarm developments, we offer an absolute minimum of £5,000 per installed Megawatt in terms of Community Investment, however this is often only the beginning of our community commitment.
+At all Muirhall windfarm developments, we offer an absolute minimum of £5,000 per Megawatt in terms of Community Investment, but this is often only the beginning of our community commitment.

-In order to help the community understand how the shared ownership offering works, Muirhall employs an established accountancy firm, with experience in community ownership on projects throughout Scotland, to produce a prospectus detailing illustrative scenarios of how the community can finance their equity share and the projected dividends.
-Community ownership greatly increases funding potential and is in addition to, not instead of, the Community Benefit fund.
+In order to help the community understand how the shared ownership offering works, Muirhall employs an established accountancy firm with experience in community ownership on projects throughout Scotland, to produce a prospectus detailing illustrative scenarios of how the community can finance their equity share and the projected dividends.
+Community ownership greatly increases funding potential and is in addition to, not instead of, the Community Investment fund.
 (More information on Community Ownership).

 Initial Investment Funds for larger projects

-Muirhall Energy recognises and acknowledges that windfarm developments can be disruptive for localities close to site during the construction phase and so we have established an initial investment fund protocol for our larger developments to help mitigate possible adverse effects experienced by local people and businesses.
+Muirhall Energy recognises and acknowledges that windfarm developments can be disruptive for localities close to site during the construction phase and so we have established an initial investment fund protocol for our larger developments to help mitigate any adverse effects experienced by local people and businesses.
 These funds open to applications from community groups as construction begins and, with timely assessment and disbursement, have proved to be an important funding source for many groups and organisations.

-An instance of a successful Initial Investment Fund was the £100,000 IIF associated with the Crossdykes project, announced in September 2019, and which attracted a huge amount of interest, with close to £400,000 worth of applications from over 50 groups submitted.
+An instance of a successful Initial Investment Fund was the £100,000 IIF associated with the Crossdykes project, announced in September 2019, which attracted a huge amount of interest, with close to £400,000 worth of applications from over 50 groups submitted.
 A few of the successful applications were